Political question

-In United States constitutional law, the political question doctrine holds that a constitutional dispute that requires knowledge of a non-legal character or the use of techniques not suitable for a court or explicitly assigned by the Constitution to the U.S. Congress, or the President of the United States, lies within the political, rather than the legal, realm to solve, and judges customarily refuse to address such matters.
-The idea of a political question is closely linked to the concept of justiciability, as it comes down to a question of whether or not the court system is an appropriate forum in which to hear the case.
-This is because the court system only has the authority to hear and decide a legal question, not a political one.
-Legal questions are deemed to be justiciable, while political questions are nonjusticiable.
+In United States constitutional law, the political question doctrine holds that a constitutional dispute requiring knowledge of a non-legal character, techniques not suitable for a court, or matters explicitly assigned by the Constitution to Legislative or Executive branches lies within the political realm, rather than the judiciary.
+Judges customarily refuse to address such matters as a matter of justiciability, questioning whether their courts are an appropriate forum for the case.
+Legal questions are deemed justiciable, while political questions are nonjusticiable.
 One scholar explained: